Josh Wilson (baseball): Milwaukee Brewers

 Wilson was claimed off waivers by the Milwaukee Brewers on May 25, 2011.
 In only his second appearance for the Brewers, Wilson hit a pinch hit home run.
 Only a week later he hit his 2nd home run, which was a go-ahead homer in extra innings against the Marlins.
 While with the Brewers, Wilson turned the second triple play of his career.

 Atlanta Braves

 Wilson signed a contract with the Atlanta Braves on November 22, 2011 but suffered a setback injury during spring training and never made it to the big leagues with the club.

-Third stint with the Diamondbacks
+Arizona Diamondbacks (third stint)

 Wilson returned to the Diamondbacks for the third time in 2013 and made the big league roster out of spring training.
 He was designated for assignment on June 21, 2013.

 Texas Rangers

 Wilson signed a minor league deal with the Texas Rangers on December 12, 2013.
 He was designated for assignment on May 8, 2014.
 Wilson elected free agency in October 2014.